Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

     res.send(`Token generated! <a href="/reset">Click here to reset password</a>`);
 });
 ````
-<p aling="justify">After the token was successfuly generated, the user can access reset page and submit his new password thanks to a autocompleted form containing his username, his token and the NewPassord he entered.
+<p align="justify">After the token was successfuly generated, the user can access reset page and submit his new password thanks to a autocompleted form containing his username, his token and the NewPassord he entered.
 If the username and the token submitted don't match DB entry associated to user, the process fails: </p>

 ````javascript
 app.post('/reset', (req, res) => {